Back to all posts

 With several no-solder options available, picking the right one comes down to your specific situation.
 You’ll want to think about the size and location of the leak, your budget, and whether you need a quick patch or a permanent solution.
 Some fixes are incredibly simple and affordable but might not last, while others require a bit more effort for a more durable seal.
 Thinking through these factors will help you select the best method to get your pipes back in working order without having to break out a soldering torch.

-Compare Durability and Cost
+Weighing Durability Against Cost

 Your budget and the need for a long-term fix are the two biggest factors to weigh.
 Methods like using epoxy putty or a pipe clamp are very cost-effective and can save you money on a professional call-out.
 However, they are often temporary solutions.
 For a more durable repair, push-fit and compression fittings are excellent choices.
 While they cost more than putty, they provide a much more reliable, long-term seal.
 Soldering is traditionally known as an effective long-term solution, but these no-solder alternatives offer fantastic short- and long-term fixes that you can often handle yourself, saving both time and money.